A Review Of The SKX013 – My Favorite Lightweight Automatic Dive Watch

 I’ve had the watch for some time and I’ve gotta admit it’s definitely a gem and can definitely see why it’s such a popular timepiece.

 The dial design of the watch is traditional diver’s watch look, which is evergreen and simply good looking.
-The case is well constructed, beautiful polished and very comfortable on wrist (thanks to it being a lightweight).
+The case is well constructed, beautifully polished and very comfortable on wrist (thanks to it being a lightweight).

 The Seiko SKX013 looks great on a jubilee bracelet for a casual or office use.
 And it’s still very comfortable to wear as I don’t even need to change it to a rubber strap.

 Inside the watch is the workhorse 7S26 movement, which is tried and tested to be robust and reliable for years of use.
 Being an automatic watch, it won’t need any battery change at all, powered solely by using it.

 And for those of you that’s not new to watches, you might notice that this Seiko SKX013 is eerily similar to the famous SKX007.
 Well, you are not wrong as this SKX013 is actually a smaller version of the SKX007!